-On the 40th anniversary of the discovery of Heart Reef, Dan Down catches a seaplane to see the true extent of our greatest natural treasure.
+Heart Reef is one of our greatest natural treasures and Dan Down catches a seaplane to see the true extent of its beauty.

 Swooping over the alien, cobalt blue landscape of the Great Barrier Reef, an almost luminous azure of coral forming a tangled lattice, I’m looking for the unmistakable shape of Heart Reef.